ircnet-website/www.IRCnet.net/articles/reop/index.md

 becomes op-less.
 After a channel becomes op-less, a server will look at the reop list, match all hostmasks on the channel against the reop list and then reop a random one matching one of hostmasks on the reop list.

+**Note**: This channel mode is currently not mentioned in any of the IRCnet specific RFCs.
+This also means that the RFCs as published by the IETF are outdated information at this point.

 ### Obtaining the reop list for a channel